explosion/healthsea/project/README.md

 # 🪐 spaCy Project: Healthsea

-This is the spaCy project for the Healthsea pipeline.
-It holds all training data and workflows for training a Named Entity Recognition model and a custom Text Classification model (Clausecat).
-You can read more in this [blog post](explosion.ai)
+This is the spaCy project for the Healthsea pipeline with all dataset and training workflows.

 ## 📋 project.yml